 We recommend to apply as early as possible.
 THUAS has a quota of 650 rooms that will be allocated via this service.
 The application form will remain available until a maximum number of applications has been submitted.
 Applications exceeding our quota will be placed on a waiting list.

 The housing fee is non-refundable.
 However, under the following conditions you are eligible for a refund.
-The money will be transferred back to the credit card that was used to make the payment with, or to your PayPal account.
+The money will be transferred back to the account that was used to make the payment with.
 Refunds of the housing fee are only possible: